ankushagrawal94/ankushagrawal94/README.md

 # Hi, I'm Ankush

 I'm a product leader and former software engineer.
-I spent roughly five years each at early Uber and Netflix, building consumer products, machine-learning systems, and global operational platforms.
+I spent ~five years each at early Uber and Netflix, building consumer products, machine-learning systems, and tools for creative & operational teams.

-My best work starts with a capability or problem that is still poorly understood, then turns it into a product people can use at scale.
-Most of that work was built inside Netflix and Uber, so this page is a product portfolio with public evidence rather than a collection of open-source code.

 ## Selected product work